North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 \subsection{European electricity market model}

 In Europe, a zonal pricing scheme for electricity is applied: consumers and producers within the same price zone, or bidding zone, receive the same electricity price regardless of their specific locations.
 Usually, a bidding zone is geographically identified with a country.
 However, countries can be divided into more bidding zones to reflect intra-network constraints, as in the case of Italy, Denmark, Sweden, Norway and UK.
 Therefore, all the nodes corresponding to one bidding zone have been aggregated to a single node, which represents the zone, obtaining an appropriate model of the European electricity market.
+In line with the approach adopted by ENTSO-E, Norway has been divided into 3 areas, North, Middle and South (NO-N, NO-M, NO-S), where NO-S corresponds to NO1, NO2 and NO5, NO-M to NO3, and NO-N to NO4.
+Ireland and Northern Ireland, instead, have been aggregated to form the Single Electricity Market \citep{IE_SEM}.
 As explained in Section~\ref{sec:2}, when included in the model, North Sea Energy Islands are considered as a new offshore bidding zone.

 In addition, the transmission network is included in the market model by means of equivalent interconnectors between bidding zones.
 The capacity of these lines are calculated based on security and reliability criteria, and TSOs often reduce the available transmission capacity to keep a certain Transmission Reliability Margin (TRM).
-The expected capacities for market exchanges in 2030 are taken from the 2018 TYNDP~\cite{TYNDP2018}, where ENTSO-E makes projections for 2030 based on new transmission projects, and are considered constant over the year.
+The expected capacities for market exchanges in 2030 are taken from \citet{TYNDP2022}, which makes projections for 2030 based on new transmission projects, and are considered constant over the year.